 The symbolism of the letter ‘H’ is the key aspect of the philosophy behind PROJECTbyH: Illustrating two parallels or, opposites even, united in the middle.
 This analogy visualizes PROJECTbyH’s concept of unification, balance, and co-existence.

 In reach of the Taiwan studio, PROJECTbyH. is having a strong focus on crafting ethically by eliminating any unnatural components not only in the garments but also in the process of making them as much as possible.
-With this goal, the designers have invented a way of excluding the use of fusible which is usually composed of polyester & glue.
+With this goal, the designers have insisted to stick to techniques and materials that are 100% natural and decomposable, and finally excluded any use of unnatural material throughout the entire collection such as fusible and regular polyester sewing threads.
 Working with a team of seasoned artisans, the aim is clear: To challenge the stigma and labels in modern-day society.

 We introduce the genderless world of PROJECTbyH.